Homemade Whipped Body Butter Recipe

 Depending on how cold your fridge is and at what temperature you heated your oils, this can take anywhere between 1-2 hours.
 After the first hour, I periodically check the status of my oils every 15-20 mins.

 The last important detail to keep in mind is once you’ve heated everything thoroughly put it in the fridge pretty quickly.
-I let it sit for a few minutes on the counter to let the bowl cool a little, add my essential oil, cover it in some plastic wrap or lid, and pop in the fridge while still very warm.
+I let it sit for a few minutes on the counter to let the bowl cool a little, add my essential oil, cover it, and pop in the fridge while still very warm.
 Just don’t let this process last longer than maybe 5-10 minutes.
 The sooner you put it in the fridge the better.

 The reason for this is cocoa, mango, and shea butter will become grainy in texture when cooled too slowly.
 Any butter I have left out to cool at room temperature has always come out grainy.
 It’s still great to use but just won’t have the silky texture.